Rajan/lesspod/README.md

 ## Why Lesspod?

 WordPress is a very successful blogging platform which requires servers to host and most of the servers are running over their actual web traffic.
-Given that 28% of the websites on the internet use WordPress, there are a lot of unused server resources costing us carbon emissions and money.
+Given that 28% of the websites on the internet use Wordpress, there are a lot of unused server resources costing us carbon emissions and money.
 We can reverse this damage by going serverless.
 Of course, the goal is to make it as simple as possible to host serverless websites and blogs.
 As we build Lesspod, we look at the possibility of the serverless Internet.

 ## Free Forever Web Hosting (Cloud Limits Apply)

-Lesspod will enable free websites and blogs for people who don't want to pay for WordPress hosting within free limits offered by cloud providers like Google Firebase and AWS Lambda.
+Lesspod will enable free websites and blogs for people who don't want to pay for recurring hosting fees within free limits offered by cloud providers like Google Firebase and AWS Lambda.
 Lesspod is a better alternative to static sites which can be difficult to install and manage.

 ## Choice of building blocks